taras-sarakhman/taras-sarakhman.github.io/README.md

 # Data Science Portfolio
-On the [taras-sarakhman.github.io](https://taras-sarakhman.github.io/) you can check portfolio for claiming Data Scientist or Data Analyst position.
+On the website [taras-sarakhman.github.io](https://taras-sarakhman.github.io/), you can check the portfolio for a Data Scientist or Data Analyst position."